privacybydesign/irma-documentation/yivi-docs/blog/2026-06-25-yivi-8-0-crypto-agility/index.md

 tags: [yivi, openid4vci, openid4vp, sdjwtvc, eudi]
 ---

-Last month we [announced end-to-end OpenID4VC support in private beta](/blog/2026-openid-full-support).
+Two months ago we [announced end-to-end OpenID4VC support in private beta](/blog/2026-openid-full-support).
 With **Yivi 8.0** and **irmago 1.0** shipping at the end of June, those protocols reach production — and the foundation underneath them has finally caught up.

 This release is the structural moment Yivi stops being an IRMA wallet that speaks OpenID and becomes a credential-format-agnostic wallet that happens to also speak IRMA.
 It is the single biggest milestone in our transition toward a crypto-agile EUDI wallet.